amileszko/type-extensions-poco-builder/README.md

 ### What is POCO Builder?

 POCO builder is a light-weight library that creates POCO (Plain Old CLR Object) type at runtime from any compile time definied type.
-All properies definied in POCO type has automatically created getters and setters and can be extended with attributes just like the type itself.
+All properies defined in POCO type has automatically created getters and setters and can be extended with attributes just like the type itself.

 ### How do I get started?